 My article on bubble chamber scanners at UCL in the 1960s was published in the October 2015 edition of Viewpoint (magazine of the British Society for the History of Science).

-I am a committee member of the History of Physics Group.
+I am the Secretary of the History of Physics Group.
 My article A Brief History of Dimensions was published in the Group’s 2016 newsletter.
-I am currently co-editing, with Malcolm Cooper, an e-book on the history of units, which arose out of a meeting I organised for the HoP Group in March 2016.
+I co-edited, with Malcolm Cooper, an e-book on the history of units, which arose out of a meeting I organised for the HoP Group in March 2016.
+The book, Precise Dimensions: A History of Units from 1791 to 2018, was published by IOPP in November 2017.

 A word is necessary to explain the title of this blog.
 It is inspired by these lines from Philip Larkin’s poem Send No Money: